genderkit/genderkit/_articles/name-change-by-deed-poll.md

 Once you have changed your name, you will need to update your details with lots of different organisations.
 You can find out who you need to notify and how to do it on our page about [telling organisations]({% link _articles/telling-organisations.md %}).

-### Making a deed poll --- 16 and over
+### How do I make a deed poll?

+Changing your name by deed poll is different depending on if you are under or over 16.

+{% capture title %}I am over 16{% endcapture %} {% capture body %}
-To change your own name by deed poll, you must be 16 or over.
+You can change your own name by deed poll.

 You will need to obtain the signatures of two independent witnesses to your deed poll.
 These need to be people who know you personally but who are not part of your family.
 If you are unable to do this, you may wish to use a [name change by statutory declaration]({% link _articles/name-change-by-statutory-declaration.md %}).
 A statutory declaration must be witnessed by a solicitor, which will involve paying a small fee.